ButterCMS/buttercms-ios/README.md

 * Blog posts
 * Collections

 ButterCMSSDK automatically deserializes json data received from REST APIs.
 Where Blog posts have a fixed data model the Pages and Collections have to be fine-tuned by generics.
-There are two models of pages:
+There are two models for pages:

 * [HomePage](ButterCMSSample/Model/HomePageFields.swift)
 * [CaseStudyPage](ButterCMSSample/Model/CaseStudyPageFields.swift)